-The resource directory architecture is illustrated in Figure 1.
-A Resource Directory (RD) is used as a repository of registrations describing resources hosted on other web servers, also called endpoints (EP).
+The RD architecture is illustrated in Figure 1.
+An RD is used as a repository of registrations describing resources hosted on other web servers, also called endpoints (EP).
 An endpoint is a web server associated with a scheme, IP address and port.
 A physical node may host one or more endpoints.
-The RD implements a set of REST interfaces for endpoints to register and maintain resource directory registrations, and for endpoints to lookup resources from the RD.
+The RD implements a set of REST interfaces for endpoints to register and maintain RD registrations, and for endpoints to lookup resources from the RD.
 An RD can be logically segmented by the use of Sectors.